AdobeDocs/analytics-platform.pt-BR/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

    This action will remove the rows from the table and apply a table filter.-->

-### Aplicar um filtro simples ou avançado a uma tabela
+### Aplicar filtragem simples ou avançada a uma tabela

 Para filtrar dados em tabelas de forma livre: